Grace (company)

-W. R. Grace and Co. is an American chemical business based in Columbia, Maryland.
-It produces specialty chemicals and specialty materials in two divisions: Grace Catalysts Technologies, which makes catalysts and related products and technologies used in petrochemical, refining, and other chemical manufacturing applications, and Grace Materials and Chemicals, which makes specialty materials, including silica-based and silica-alumina-based materials, used in pharmaceutical/consumer, coatings, and chemical process applications.
+Grace is an American chemical business based in Columbia, Maryland.
+It produces specialty chemicals and specialty materials in two divisions: Grace Catalysts Technologies, which makes polyethylene and polypropylene catalysts and related products and technologies used in petrochemical, refining, and other chemical manufacturing applications, and Grace Materials and Chemicals, which makes specialty materials, including silica-based and silica-alumina-based materials, which are used in commercial products such as sunscreen and in chemical process applications.

 For much of its early history, Grace's main business was in South America, in maritime shipping, railroads, agriculture, and silver mining, with 30,000 employees in Peru.

 In the 1950s, Grace began to diversify and grew into a Fortune 100 worldwide conglomerate.

 After emerging from a prolonged bankruptcy period of 12 years in 2014, the company spun off its other major operating divisions.
+In 2015, Grace separated into two independent public companies.
+Its Catalysts and Material Technologies business segments remained in Grace, and what would later become GCP Applied Technologies Inc. held its Construction Products and Darex Packaging Technologies businesses.

-In September 2021, Standard Industries acquired the company.
+In September 2021, Standard Industries acquired Grace (the Catalysts and Material Technologies business segments).
+In December 2021, GCP Applied Technologies was acquired by Saint-Gobain, a global leader in construction chemicals.

 History

 The company was founded in 1854 in Peru by William Russell Grace at the age of 22.
 Grace left Ireland during the Great Famine and traveled to South America with his family.
-He went first to Peru to work as a ship chandler for the firm of Bryce and Company, to the merchantmen harvesting guano, used as a fertilizer and gunpowder ingredient due to its high levels of phosphorus and nitrogen.
+He went first to Peru to work for the firm of Bryce and Company as a ship chandler to the merchantmen harvesting guano, which was used as a fertilizer and gunpowder ingredient due to its high levels of phosphorus and nitrogen.

 His brother, Michael P. Grace, joined the business, and in 1865 the company name was changed to Grace Brothers & Co.
-The company set up head office operations in New York City in 1865.
-Working in fertilizer and machinery, the company was formally chartered in 1872 and incorporated in 1895.
+The company established headquarters in New York City in 1865.
+Working in fertilizer and machinery, the company was chartered in 1872 and incorporated in 1895.

 In 1904, Michael P. Grace became president after the death of William Grace.

 The company expanded, creating business divisions including Grace Shipping, Grace Cruise Lines, Grace Petroleum, Grace Drilling, and Grace Healthcare.
 Grace acquired and combined other companies to create and expand businesses such as Barilla Pasta, FAO Schwarz, Ingersoll-Rand, Roto-Rooter, Del Taco, and Cartavio Distilleries.

 In 1914, it created Grace National Bank.

+In 1928, an agreement between Grace and Pan American formed Pan American-Grace Airways (or Panagra), a United States international carrier flying down the west coast of South America.
+Panagra ultimately evolved into a jet carrier flying from Miami and New York to South America before merging with Braniff Airways in 1967, becoming Braniff's South American network.
+These routes were sold to Eastern Air Lines in 1982 and then to American Airlines in 1990.